KerryAlsace/todo-mvc-codealong/NOTES.md

   -I'll need a controller action
   -The delete will hit a new URL

+# Step 7: User Signup and Login

+# Step 8: Users have lists and can only see their lists

 # Step Whatever: Fix Down Arrow on Make a List Form